-The first ever prayer in Baitul Mukarram was welcomed on Friday 25th January 1963.
-The mosque project included the building of shops, offices and libraries.
+The first-ever prayer in Baitul Mukarram was welcomed on Friday 25th January 1963.
+And the mosque project included the building of shops, offices and libraries.

 The architecture of Baitul Mukarram is made up of various contemporary features as well as other more traditional Mughal features.
 There are two patios which bring light and fresh air into the prayer areas.
 A key feature of the mosque is that, in keeping with the modern aspects, a huge amount of decoration or ornament was not involved.

-Verandas surround the mosque’s prayer hall, on three of the buildings sides.
+Verandas surround the mosque’s prayer hall, on three of the sides of the building.
 The mosque gardens are comparable to Mughal-style gardens, and there are rows of fountains in the gardens.

 The design of the mosque is similar to the Ka’ba.
-This shape is different to the majority of renown mosques in Bangladesh.
+This shape is different from the majority of renown mosques in Bangladesh.